Bijan-K/AI-Tech-Checkpoint/README.md

+*this is still a draft and there a lot I have yet to add*

 # Collection of AI Tech

 As there are better and better models coming out everyday, I made this list to atleast have a general grasp on it.

 This is a concise mostly personal collection of __the best__ AI technologies & researches that I have came accross.
 This list does not endorse anything or is competing with any other List.
 It simply wishes to be informative.

 Also a lot of the information gathered here was extracted from the Bycloud youtube channel(the G.O.A.T. on this topic).
-[Definitely check out his YT channel](https://www.youtube.com/@bycloudAI)
+[Definitely check out his YT channel](https://www.youtube.com/@bycloudAI).

 <hr style="height:3px;border-width:0;color:gray;background-color:gray">